 Beyond the Gym: Diet and Lifestyle

 Shifting the focus from the scale to body composition offers a more holistic and accurate picture of health.
 Strength training emerges not only as a method for aesthetic transformation but as a crucial component of a healthy lifestyle.
-By incorporating regular strength training into your routine, you’re not just losing fat; you’re building a stronger, healthier body that functions efficiently and effectively at any age.
+By incorporating regular training into your routine — whether that's functional training or strength training — you’re not just losing fat; you’re building a stronger, healthier body that functions efficiently and effectively at any age.

 In the world of fitness, the journey toward health is not just about shedding fat but about empowering your body to live more fully.
 Strength training, with its many health benefits, is a powerful part of that journey.